Bruno Pezzella

-Bruno Pezzella (born 22 December 1988 in Bahía Blanca, Argentina) is an Argentine footballer currently playing for Messina of the Serie D in Italy.
+Bruno Pezzella (born 22 December 1988 in Bahía Blanca, Argentina) is an Argentine former footballer who played as a midfielder.

 Career

 Born in Bahía Blanca, Pezzella began playing football in the youth system of local side Club Olimpo alongside his brother, Germán.
 He played for several clubs in Argentina, including a brief spell in the Primera B Nacional with Club y Biblioteca Ramón Santamarina.
 Compatriot Sergio Bernardo Almirón brought him to Sicilian club S.S.
 Akragas Città dei Templi in 2016.